 Thandai

 Without a spectacular thandai pour, a Bollywood Holi scenario isn’t complete.
-This milk-based, cooling beverage is frequently garnished with almonds, spices, and occasionally even bhang (a hallucinogenic).
-This drink is fundamental to the festival and is common in North India (Benaras is known as the centre of thandai).
+This milk-based, cooling beverage uses almonds, spices, and occasionally even bhang (a hallucinogenic).
+This drink is fundamental to the festival and is common in North India (Benaras in particular).
 It also has several health advantages.
-It is the ideal beverage for the country’s March heat.
+Most importantly, it is the ideal beverage for the country’s March heat.
 Enjoy some Thandai on your Holi train journey from eCatering!

 Lassi

 This drink from Punjab is one of the most popular drinks in North India, if not the most popular.
-Lassi is a yoghurt-based beverage mixed with water and other ingredients.
+Lassi is a yoghurt-based beverage that uses water and other ingredients.
 The preparation determines whether the mixture is sweet or savoury.
-You can even choose from various flavours, some of which include fruits.
-However, a scoop of malai put on the beverage takes it to the next level.
+You can even choose from a variety of flavours, some of which include fruits.
+A scoop of malai put on the beverage, however, takes it to the next level.
 This gives it a rich flavour and texture.
 A delicious drink of lassi is a must-have for each Holi celebration.

 No need to feel disheartened if you are on a train journey during Holi.
-IRCTC eCatering covers your Holi celebrations on the train!
-Make your Holi train trip memorable with a delicious meal from eCatering.
+IRCTC eCatering has got your Holi celebrations on train covered!
+Make your Holi train trip memorable with delicious & traditional Holi food from eCatering.
 Choose, order & enjoy a wide variety of Gujiya, Namkeen, Laddu, Kachori, Thandai, Chaat, Malpua, and other traditional Indian sweets & snacks while on your train journey.

 Let’s briefly review why IRCTC eCatering is your greatest Holi train companion.

-Make your Holi train journey enjoyable and memorable by ordering one of the delectable sweets or lip-smacking snacks from eCatering.
+Make your Holi train journey enjoyable and memorable by ordering one of the delectable sweets or mouthwatering snacks or whatever that you desire from eCatering.
 The options are endless, and you get to decide!